- Sleep Products

 - Sleep Resources

 If you’re a dog parent, you know they love to sleep.
-But why do they sleep so much, and are they really dreaming when you see their paws twitch in their sleep?
+You might be curious why they sleep so much, and are they really dreaming when you see their paws twitch in their sleep?
+Dogs seem to sleep on just about any surface, but are there dog beds that are better than others?

 Keep reading to discover the answers to these questions and more.